 Why Do You Need to Remove Wisdom Teeth?

-Although not every patient needs their wisdom teeth removed, wisdom teeth can be a problem for many patients.
+Although not every patient needs their wisdom teeth removed, wisdom teeth can be problematic for many patients.
 Wisdom teeth are the last teeth to emerge and are found behind the back molars.
 They typically emerge when patients are in their late teens or early twenties.
 Wisdom teeth become impacted when they do not have enough room in the mouth to emerge.
 This can cause pain and discomfort in the back of the mouth.

 Sometimes, wisdom teeth can grow at odd angles or injure the adjacent molars.
-At routine dental appointments, we regularly take x-rays and scans of the teeth.
+At routine dental appointments, we regularly take X-rays and scans of the teeth.
 Call our dental office if you notice pain in the back of your mouth or feel your third molars coming in.
 We will examine your smile to determine if your wisdom teeth need to be removed.

 Do I Need a Tooth Extraction?